Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-I think you're right on the money in the Democrats notoriously look for opportunities, and this is nothing but opportunism on their part.
+In your former assertion earlier on in the show, I think you're right on the money and that Democrats notoriously look for opportunities, and this is nothing but opportunism on their part.

-And I think one would be extremely naive to think that if uh George W. Bush hadn't uh invaded Iraq and taken out Saddam Hussein, we would be hearing nothing from them other than we should have, and how Bush dropped the ball.
+And I think one would be extremely naive to think that if George W. Bush hadn't invaded Iraq and taken out Saddam Hussein, we would be hearing nothing from them other than we should have and how Bush dropped the ball.

-Dubai uh uh the United Arab Emirates, emirates, sorry, are allies, but there are many other ways that one could show good will than to have them operate major infrastructure in our country.
+I think it's, I mean, I understand that Dubai, the United Arab Emirates, Emirates, sorry, are allies, but there are many Other ways that one could show goodwill than to have them operate major infrastructure in our country.

-We're gonna be we're gonna be up a creek because we don't do it.
+We're going to be up a creek because we don't do it.

 Well, I think that in this day and age, if we were able to split the atom and get people on the moon and get a rover to Mars, I think we could figure out a way to operate a terminal.